 Last but not least, we have to recognize how the Starbucks brand has evolved over the years.
 Starbucks was originally founded in 1971 in Seattle as a small retailer for buying cheap coffee beans, equipment and spices.
 It was just a regular local shop making steady income at that point.
 The catalyst for the Starbucks rebrand and transformation was Howard Schultz who was a coffee enthusiast with his own company called Il Giornale but he had a bigger vision for Starbucks.
 This vision will eventually evolve Starbucks from a local shop into the global brand that will transform the coffee industry.

 One interesting thing about the Starbucks rebrand was that a lot of people did not believe it will work.
 At that time, no one believed that Americans will line up to pay $3 or more for a cup of coffee every morning.
 Howard Schultz also seemed to have a decent understanding of not just business strategy but branding as well.
-Howard wanted to rebrand Starbucks from a retailer where cheap coffee products are sold to a third-space experience between home and work with a focus on community.
+Howard wanted to rebrand Starbucks from a retailer where cheap coffee products are sold to a third-place experience between home and work with a focus on community.
 At first the founders did not agree with Howard’s vision but he eventually aquired it in 1987 and merged it with Il Giornale, his own coffee brand.
 This rebrand shifted the focus to the “customer experience” of the store environment and the sense of community that people associate with Starbucks today.

 This is the period in which the Starbucks logo that you recognize began to take shape.
 It was designed around 1971 by a graphic designer named Terry Heckler.
 They removed the tea and spices from the old logo because the new focus was now on coffee and the experience that is created around it.
 They also removed the unneccessary details from the old logo and redesigned it to look more modern while preserving brand recognition.
 The new Starbucks green is much brighter compared to the old vintage logo.
 Over time it was further developed in 1992 and in 2011 into the logo that is loved and recognized today.
 They also launched their MyStarbucks App in 2009 with a more seamless and personalized experience which led to a further increase in sales and retention.